mechmotum/mechmotum.github.io/content/pages/guide.rst

 -----------------

-Lab members are expected to send out AIOs to their supervisor(s) and any project collaborators you meet with during your regular meetings.
+Lab members are expected to send out AIOs to their supervisor(s) and any project collaborators you meet with during your regular meetings if agreed upon with your supervisor.

 "AIO" stands for Accomplishments, Issues, and Objectives.
 This email should contain three bullet lists: